AnnWu0530/CS551_project3/readme.md

-  fg         Resume job in foreground bg         Resume job in background kill       Send signal to jobs/processes history    Display command history, search by index
+  fg         Resume job in foreground bg         Resume job in background kill       Send signal to jobs/processes history    Display command history, search by !(index)

 #### External Commands
 All of External Command contained.